Zidane favourite for United job

 "We know we are in a very bad run and a bad situation, but that’s football and I know they’ll support whoever is on the pitch every day, and sometimes you’ve got to say sorry."

-The Times reported in the hours after the full-time whistle that the Old Trafford club have called an emergency board meeting to discuss Solskjaer’s dismissal as manager.
-His compensation terms are said to be on the agenda.
+The Times reported in the hours after the full-time whistle that the Old Trafford club called an emergency board meeting where they decision to dismiss Solskjaer was made.

 Zidane has taken top spot in the market with reports linking him with the vacancy.
 The former midfielder won the Champions League three times and La Liga twice across two spells at Real.